Last updated: October 27, 2025

 Take your pup outside every hour.
 Bring treats or toys with you.
 When she goes, tell her what a good dog she is.
 When she’s completed her business, give her some treats or play fetch or tug-of-war with her.
 The specific reward is not important, just anything Sparky really likes.

-And that’s it!
-Nothing real complex about it.
-Of course, there are different tactics you can use depending on your specific situation, but don’t get too overwhelmed by the details.
-Remember the big picture: Be patient and consistent, don’t beat yourself (or Sparky) up over mistakes, prevent unwanted behavior and reward good behavior.
-You’ll do just fine.
+But no matter the details, don’t lose sight of the big picture: Be patient and consistent, don’t beat yourself (or Sparky) up over mistakes, prevent unwanted behavior and reward good behavior.

 Need more help?
 Our online course makes potty training as simple and drama-free as possible